Trekking refers to small self-organised groups or larger more formal trekking parties with experienced leaders

 Where a trekker becomes ill during the trek, this must be communicated to the trek leader and not concealed in an attempt to avoid ‘holding up the group’.

 If there is a dedicated camp cook, he/she should be, and often is, well trained in food and water hygiene.

 Members of a trekking party may snore at night and earplugs can help companions to sleep more soundly.

-Trekkers may bring sheets or a sleeping bag liner.
-Scabies and bed lice are common in lodges and supplied the bed linen may not be adequately laundered.
+Many trekkers carry their own sheets or a sleeping bag liner.
+Scabies and bed lice are common in lodges and bed linen may not be laundered sufficiently to prevent their spread.

 The role and welfare of guides and porters